DIFFERENCE BETWEEN 22 FRETS AND 24 FRETS ON THE ELECTRIC GUITAR

 The decision is therefore based on the priority given to the presence of two extra frets for the performance of musical phrases in the last part of the fretboard, and on the importance that a "vintage" sound has for us.

-In fact, these settings are mutually exclusive, as those who want to play on the 24th fret are normally soloists and find themselves using the pickup more than the bridge, which is no way affected by the number of frets.
+In fact, these settings are mutually exclusive, as those who often play till the 24th fret mostly use the bridge pickup which is in no way affected by the number of frets.

-As for the ease of access to the last frets, this problem is now solved on almost all the new generation guitars and basses through the use of special neck / body joints (contoured neck heel) or through the use of the neck through body, a construction technique where the neck extends to form the central part of the body, allowing a wider bevel in the heel and consequently a better access for the hand to the last fret positions.
+As for the ease of access to the last frets, this problem is now solved on almost all the new generation guitars and basses through the use of contoured neck heels or through the use of the neck through body, construction technique where the neck extends to form the central part of the body, allowing a wider bevel in the heel and consequently a better access for the hand to the last fret positions.